wmahad/agriplace/README.md

 ### Admin panel

-The admin panel should have two pages, one for managing fruits and one for managing vegetables.
+The admin panel should have two pages, one for managing fruits, and one for managing vegetables.
 The pages should have a list/table of the relevant products, and you should be able to create, update and delete them - if you don't use a UI framework, don't bother creating fancy modals if you think it would take too much of your time, a simple inline form works as well.
 There should also be a search field that filters the list of products by looking in the title,